Finite-sample analysis of M-estimators using self-concordance: High-dimensional setup

 \end{enumerate} \end{theorem}

-\paragraph{Comparison of Theorems~\ref{th:crb-sparse-fake} and~\ref{th:crb-sparse-true}.} We see that the usual gain of~$\rho$ that we observed so far when replacing pseudo self-concordance with canonical self-concordance is not preserved in the case of~$\ell_1$-regularized estimators.
+\paragraph{Comparison of Theorems~\ref{th:crb-sparse-fake} and~\ref{th:crb-sparse-true}.} The usual gain of~$\rho$ that we have observed so far for canonically viz.~pseudo self-concordant losses is not preserved in~$\ell_1$-regularized estimators.
 Instead, the second bound in~\eqref{eq:sparse-condtion-hessian} and the upper bound in~\eqref{eq:sparse-condition-lambda} get inflated with~$\k_2$, and the critical sample size, given the ``ideal'' choice of the regularization parameter corresponding to the lower bound in~\eqref{eq:sparse-condition-lambda-true}, becomes~$n \gsim \max(Q\s,Q^2\s^2)\log(ed/\delta).$ Essentially, the reason for that is that $\ell_1$-regularization does not ``know'' anything about the matrices~$\He$ and~$\He_n$, and, in a sense, violates the affine-invariant structure of the proofs for non-regularized~$M$-estimators.
 This seems to be a fundamental problem with~$\ell_1$-regularization, rather than the artifacts of our proofs, since~$\ell_1$-regularized $M$-estimators are \textit{themselves} not affine-invariant.
-As such, we believe the additional factors of~$Q$ and~$Q^2$ to be unimprovable in the high-dimensional case without further assumptions.
+As such, we believe the additional factors of~$Q$ and~$Q^2$ to be unimprovable in the high-dimensional setup without further assumptions.

-\paragraph{Comparison with the prior work.} Our result in Theorem~\ref{th:crb-sparse-fake} extends the result of~\cite[Theorem~5]{bach2010self-concordant} for logistic regression with fixed design, obtained using pseudo self-concordance of the logistic loss.
+\paragraph{Comparison with prior work.} Theorem~\ref{th:crb-sparse-fake} extends the result of~\cite[Theorem~5]{bach2010self-concordant} for logistic regression with fixed design, obtained using the pseudo self-concordance of the logistic loss.
 While the established error bounds are similar, our results have important novelties.
 First, we analyze the random-design setting, whereas~\cite{bach2010self-concordant} assumes fixed design.
 Second, the result of~\cite{bach2010self-concordant} requires larger sample size, scaling with the product of~$\s$ and~$R^2$ where~$R$ is an upper bound on~$\|X\|_2$.
-Typically,~$R$ scales as~$\Omega(\sqrt{d})$ (e.g., this is the case where the design is pre-generated by sampling from a subgaussian distribution), thus~\cite{bach2010self-concordant} essentially requires a sample of size~$\Omega(\s d)$.
+Typically,~$R$ scales as~$\Omega(\sqrt{d})$ (e.g., this is the case where the design is pre-generated by sampling from a subgaussian distribution), thus~\cite{bach2010self-concordant} essentially proves the bound~$O(\s d)$ for the critical sample size.